12 Month Notice to End Tenancy

 - Before the day that rent is due

 For example, a notice given on March 15 would not take effect until the last day of March of the following year.

-To avoid disputes, both the landlord and tenant should be clear about when the tenant’s notice is effective – that is, which date they will move the manufactured home from the park.
+To avoid disputes, both the landlord and tenant should be clear about the effective date of the notice – that is, the date by which the tenant must move the manufactured home from the park.

 By law, tenants must always be given the right amount of notice – even if the landlord uses an incorrect date.
 This correction can be made without having to go through the dispute resolution process.
 If you’re unsure about the effective date of a notice to end tenancy, please contact the Residential Tenancy Branch.

-All Notices to End Tenancy have two pages – it’s only valid if the landlord serves both pages to the tenant.
+All Notices to End Tenancy have multiple pages – it’s only valid if the landlord serves all pages to the tenant.
 There are rules about how and when a landlord can serve notice – be sure to do it correctly:

 Good Faith Requirement

 A landlord who is ending a tenancy to convert a manufactured home park must end the tenancy in good faith which means the landlord has honest intentions and no ulterior motive to take advantage of a situation.
 The landlord must honestly intend to use the rental site for the purposes stated on the notice to end the tenancy.